Victory Starts Here!

 Doctrine 2015 captures the essential lessons learned from 10 years of persistent conflict.
 It leverages a broader range of available collaborative technologies including wiki, interactive media instruction, video books, blogs and social media.
 Most importantly, it makes doctrine more accessible to Soldiers.

 To learn more on the latest efforts with U.S. Army Training and Doctrine Command’s “doctrine surge,” click here

-Seven Soldiers made Army history when they became the first instructors to receive the Army Instructor Badge during a recognition ceremony in Alexandria, Virginia, July 17. » read more
+Fort Sill's Sgt.
+1st Class Adrian Villareal, Senior Leaders Course instructor, was one of seven Soldiers who became the first to receive the Army Instructor Badge during a recognition ceremony July 17 in Alexandria, Virginia. » read more